-When this dynamic parameter is configured with a value different from zero, the CRL will be stored in a cache memory and an expiration time in hours will be set for this CRL.
-As long as the expiration time has not passed, the CRL in the cache memory will be used and no download is performed.
-When the time has expired, the CRL is downloaded and updated in the cache memory.
+When this dynamic parameter is set to a value other than zero, the CRL is stored in cache memory with an expiration time specified in hours.
+Until the expiration time elapses, the cached CRL is used and no download occurs.
+After expiration, the CRL is downloaded again and updated in the cache.